testsigmahq/testsigma-docs/src/pages/docs/contributing/testsigma-development-environment/macos-and-intellij-ce.md

 ---
-title: "macOS and IntelliJ Ultimate Edition"
+title: "macOS and IntelliJ Community Edition"
-page_title: "Testsigma Development Environment with macOS and IntelliJ Ultimate Edition"
+page_title: "Testsigma Development Environment with macOS and IntelliJ Community Edition"
-metadesc: "This article discusses how to setup Testsigma  Development Environment to contribute to Testsigma open source | Learn how to setup Testsigma  Development Environment"
+metadesc: "This article discusses how to setup Testsigma Development Environment with macOS and IntelliJ Community Edition | Learn how to setup Testsigma Development Environment"
 noindex: false
-order: 22.2
+order: 22.1
-page_id: "Testsigma Development Environment with macOS and IntelliJ Ultimate Edition"
+page_id: "Testsigma Development Environment with macOS and IntelliJ Community Edition"
 warning: false
 contextual_links:
 - type: section